nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

    * organization of summary displays using subdivisions of experimental metadata collections by `project` (grant or contract) and `collection` (any scientifically relevant grouping of resources)
-   * basic reporting on changes in metadatasets over time, introducing (for example) creation times for `file`s and `biosample`s
+   * basic reporting on changes in metadata over time, tracking (for example) creation times for `file`s and `biosample`s

 C2M2 Level 1 is designed to offer an intermediate tier of difficulty, in terms of